versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Transport.md

 #### transport.id
 {: #transport-id .code}

 Transport identifier.
-It matches the `id` of the transport in the mediasoup router.
+It matches the `id` of the server side transport.

 > `@type` String, read only